Last Updated on January 26, 2023 by Lori Geurin

 19. Ice Cream

-Okay, I dislike this one as much as the next girl or guy.
+Okay, I dislike this one as much as the next girl.
 I’ll confess I used to have a large bowl of ice cream every night before bed.
 I looked forward to it every. single. night.
 Because I was addicted to sugar and the creamy texture.

 You could say I’m a reformed ice cream addict.
 I don’t deprive myself of it (especially the homemade variety).
 But for me, eating ice cream is now a rare treat.

 Here’s the problem with ice cream.
 This creamy delight is loaded with sugar and an excess of calories (not to mention the added artificial coloring and flavoring).
-I typically don’t count calories, but when you consider how easy it is to consume huge quantities of ice cream in one sitting it becomes a health concern.
+I typically don’t count calories, but it becomes a health concern when you consider how easy it is to consume vast quantities of ice cream in one sitting.

 Healthier Options: Believe it or not, there are healthy ice cream recipes you can make yourself.
-In fact, here are 10 healthy ice cream recipes.
+Here are 10 healthy ice cream recipes from Chocolate Covered Katie.

 So, let’s celebrate with some Nice Cream!